itteco/oembed2/2 - Protocol Spec.md

     <iframe src="//iframe.ly/bFbn" width="100%" height="100%"></iframe>

 ## 2.3 `rel`
-The supported use cases shall be listed in `rel` attributes, separated by a space, in no specific order.
+The supported use cases of published widget shall be listed in `rel` attributes, separated by a space, in no specific order.

 The initial dictionary of the use cases is listed in _Rel Types_ section:
 `iframely`, `player`, `reader`, `image`, `survey`, `thumbnail`, `icon`, `logo`